 was calculated by many authors, see for instance Ref.~\onlinecite{Cuevas-noise} and Eqs.~(15)-(19) in our preceding Ref.~\onlinecite{Sotto}:

 where $\hat{\tau}_3$ is a Pauli matrix, $\tau,\,\tau'$ are the time variables and we assume $S_a$-$S_c$-$S_b$ three-terminal device which is connected at the tight-binding sites $a$-$(\alpha,\beta)$-$b$ with the hopping amplitudes $J_{a,\alpha} = J_{\alpha,a}$ and $J_{b,\beta} = J_{\beta,b}$.
-Eqs.~(\ref{eq:Sterme1})-(\ref{eq:ABC}) can be Fourier transformed from the time variables $\tau,\,\tau'$ to the energies $\omega+neV$ and $\omega+meV$, where $n$ and $m$ are two integers.
+Eqs.~(\ref{eq:Sterme1})-(\ref{eq:ABC}) can be Fourier transformed from the time variables $\tau,\,\tau'$ to the energies $\omega+neV$ and $\omega+meV$, where $n$ and $m$ are two integers.}

-The nonvanishingly small current $I_{sym}\ne 0$ of the quartets, octets or higher-order clusters of Cooper pairs at the ultralong $R_0\sim l_\varphi$ implies nonvanishingly small Keldysh Green's functions $\hat{G}^{+,-}$ and $\hat{G}^{-,+}$, see the corresponding expressions of the current in Eq.~(\ref{eq:Im}), Eq.~(\ref{eq:I-a-alpha}) and Eqs.~(\ref{eq:I-spectral-1})-(\ref{eq:I-spectral-4}).
-Then, $S_{a,b}\ne 0$ at the ultralong $R_0\sim l_\varphi$ emerges on the condition that $\hat{G}^{+,-}$ and $\hat{G}^{-,+}$ in Eqs.~(\ref{eq:Sterme1})-(\ref{eq:Sterme4}) take values in nonoverlapping energy intervals, {\it i.e.} the bias voltage $V\ne 0$ should also be nonvanishingly small.
-In practice, the bias voltage energy $eV$ should be a fraction of the superconducting gap $\Delta$.
+{The nonvanishingly small current $I_{sym}\ne 0$ of the quartets, octets or higher-order clusters of Cooper pairs at the ultralong $R_0\sim l_\varphi$ implies nonvanishingly small Keldysh Green's functions $\hat{G}^{+,-}$ and $\hat{G}^{-,+}$, see the corresponding expressions of the current in Eq.~(\ref{eq:Im}), Eq.~(\ref{eq:I-a-alpha}) and Eqs.~(\ref{eq:I-spectral-1})-(\ref{eq:I-spectral-4}).
+Then, $S_{a,b}\ne 0$ at the ultralong $R_0\sim l_\varphi$ emerges on the condition that $\hat{G}^{+,-}$ and $\hat{G}^{-,+}$ in Eqs.~(\ref{eq:Sterme1})-(\ref{eq:ABC}) take values in overlapping energy intervals, {\it i.e.} the bias voltage $V\ne 0$ should also be nonvanishingly small.
+In practice, the bias voltage energy $eV$ is a significant fraction of the superconducting gap $\Delta$.}

-Thus, within our model, the reported current $I_{sym}\ne 0$ implies quantum current-noise cross-correlations $S_{a,b}\ne 0$ due to quantum fluctuations of the current operators at the ultralong distance $R_0\sim l_\varphi$.
-Possible quantum noise cross-correlation experiments are considered now.
+{Thus, within our model, the reported current $I_{sym}\ne 0$ implies quantum current-noise cross-correlations $S_{a,b}\ne 0$ due to the quantum fluctuations of the current operators at the ultralong-distance $R_0\sim l_\varphi$.
+Possible quantum noise cross-correlation experiments are considered now.}